Updated: Nov 14, 2022

 Poland isn’t fancied to lift the World Cup trophy at 125/1 (+12500).

-A draw is priced at 23/10 (+230).
-To progress past the group stage and into the round of 16, Poland will likely have to beat Mexico and Saudi Arabia.
+To progress past the group stage and into the round of 16, Poland will likely have to beat Mexico and Saudi Arabia, and they are given the joint-second best chance in Group C at 5/6 (-120) of doing so.

-A quarter-final for Poland is possible and they are given the chance of 7/2 +(350) of progressing past the round of 16 where they will likely have to beat France.
+A quarter-final for Poland is possible and they are given the chance of 5/1 (+500) – original odds: 7/2 (+350) – of progressing past the round of 16, where they will likely have to beat France.

-To get to the semi-final for the third time in their history, Poland would then likely have to beat either England or Netherlands in the last eight, which they are 9/1 (+900) to do.
+To get to the semi-final for the third time in their history, Poland would then likely have to beat either England or Netherlands in the last eight, which they are 11/1 (+1100) – original odds: 9/1 (+900) – to do.

 How To Bet On Polish Team In Qatar